Finding critical points using improved scaling Ansaetze: Abstract

 \section{Abstract}

 Analyzing in detail the first corrections to the scaling hypothesis, we develop accelerated methods for the determination of critical points from finite size data.
 The output of these procedures is sequences of pseudo-critical points which rapidly converge towards the true critical points.
-In fact, more rapidly than previously existing methods such as the phenomenological renormalization group (PRG) approach.
-Our methods are valid in any spatial dimensionality and both for quantum or classical statistical systems.
+The convergence is faster than that obtained with the fastest method available to date, which consists of estimating the location of the gap's closure (the so called phenomenological renormalization group).
 Having fast converging sequences at our disposal, allows us to draw conclusions on the basis of shorter system sizes.
 This can be extremely important in particularly hard cases such as two-dimensional quantum systems with frustrations or in Monte Carlo simulations when the sign problem occurs.
-We test the effectiveness of our methods both analytically on the basis of the one-dimensional XY model, and numerically at phase transitions occurring in non integrable spin models.
-In particular, we show how a new Homogeneity Condition Method is able to locate the onset of the Berezinskii-Kosterlitz-Thouless transition simply making use of ground-state quantities on relatively small systems.
+After reviewing the most efficient techniques available to date, we test the effectiveness of the proposed methods both analytically on the basis of the one-dimensional XY model, and numerically at phase transitions occurring in non integrable spin models.
+In particular, we show how a new Homogeneity Condition Method is able to produce fast converging sequences in correspondence of the Berezinskii-Kosterlitz-Thouless (BKT) transition simply making use of ground-state quantities on relatively small systems.
+Remarkably, our method tested on the frustrated spin-$1/2$ Heisenberg model gives a BKT critical point which is incompatible with the ones present in the past literature, based on different methods.
+This discrepancy raises the fundamental question to determine the correct renormalization group approach and scaling assumptions that yield to the sequences converging to the true critical point.
+Finally, we formulate a general prescription that allows to analyze and efficiently locate critical points in a variety of cases, without knowing in advance the universality class of the tested transition.
+Even if our methods are here tested in one dimension, we expect them to be valid in any spatial dimensionality and both for quantum and classical statistical systems.